Choose the rule path that matches your situation

 Once you have your hunter education certification and know which license type you need, it's time to make the purchase.
 There are three main ways to buy:

 Online (Recommended) — The fastest and most convenient option.
-Visit your state wildlife agency's website, create an account, upload your hunter ed certificate, select your license type, and pay with a credit card.
-You'll receive your license immediately — either as a PDF or in a digital wallet.
+Visit your state wildlife agency's online portal.
+Each state has its own system — for example, Texas uses TPWD License Sales (tpwd.texas.gov), Wisconsin uses Go Wild (gowild.wi.gov), Georgia uses GoOutdoorsGeorgia, Alabama uses Outdoor Alabama, and Pennsylvania uses the PGC online store.
+Create an account, enter your hunter education certificate number, select your license type, and pay with a credit card.
+You'll receive your license immediately — either as a printable PDF, email confirmation, or through a digital wallet/mobile app.
 Most states charge a $1 to $5 convenience fee for online purchases.

 In Person — Most states sell licenses at authorized retail agents including Walmart, Bass Pro Shops, Cabela's, and local sporting goods stores.
 You can also buy directly at regional wildlife agency offices.
-Bring your hunter education card and a valid ID.
+Bring your hunter education card (or certificate number) and a valid state-issued ID.
+In-person purchases may use the same digital system as online sales — the retailer enters your info into the state system on your behalf.

 By Phone — Several states allow you to purchase by calling their wildlife agency directly.
 You'll need your personal information, hunter ed number, and a credit card.
-Call volumes can be high during peak season.
+Call volumes can be high during peak season, so online purchase is generally faster.

 Step 5: Understand Your License Dates and Regulations